 With regulations on COVID-19 changing quickly, it helps to stay tuned to government updates to alert your customers on these restrictions as they happen.
 Your logistics partner should also be providing you with service updates so that you’ll know how to manage the expectations of your customers on their deliveries.

 Outside of these sudden changes due to COVID-19, experienced logistics service providers would know how to deal with these challenges during the Ramadan and Raya period in Malaysia.
-Considering the rise of eCommerce orders in Malaysia during Ramadan, having a shipping partner who is experienced in dealing with these challenges while providing a smooth delivery experience is key to winning over your Malaysian consumers during the Ramadan-Raya period.
+Considering the rise of eCommerce orders in Malaysia during Ramadan, having an eCommerce shipping partner who is experienced in dealing with these challenges while providing a smooth international delivery experience is key to winning over your Malaysian consumers during the Ramadan-Raya period.

 Aside from ensuring that deliveries arrive on time, some shipping providers are able to facilitate cash-on-delivery payments.
 This allows you to win over older, sceptical eCommerce customers in Malaysia, as 34% of 45-54 year old shoppers prefer this method over cashless methods.
 By ensuring that you have your fulfilment capabilities covered, you’ll be able to delight your customers that are celebrating Ramadan this 2020.